Why Adopt a Retired Thoroughbred Racehorse?

 Perhaps a better question is what can’t an OTTB do?
 Retired Thoroughbreds have been successful in a multitude of disciplines in the equestrian world, from fox hunting to three-day eventing, trail riding to barrel racing, and jumping to dressage.
 You can see how successful OTTBs can be during the Thoroughbred Makeover Project, presented each year by Thoroughbred Charities of America.

-If you are interested in learning more about adopting a retired racehorse, we encourage you to reach out to MNREP, This Old Horse’s Racehorse Reimagined program or Bowman’s Second Chance Thoroughbred Adoption.
+If you are interested in learning more about adopting a retired racehorse, we encourage you to reach out to MNREP, This Old Horse’s Racehorse Reimagined program, Bowman’s Second Chance Thoroughbred Adoption, or Koch Thoroughbred Transformations.